-to increase customer awareness on sustainability impacts of products during their life cycle and to help customers reduce the environmental footprint of products We understand the value customers place on authenticity and transparency, and since our inception, have run extensive campaigns to educate consumers about the sustainability impacts of footwear and apparel in general, and how we are working to address those impacts through our manufacturing processes and our products themselves.
+Discussion of measures that have been implemented to increase customer awareness on sustainability impacts of products during their life cycle and to help customers reduce the environmental footprint of products We understand the value customers place on authenticity and transparency, and since our inception, have run extensive campaigns to educate consumers about the sustainability impacts of footwear and apparel in general, and how we are working to address those impacts through our manufacturing processes and our products themselves.
 We share information on the social and environmental attributes of our products in our stores, in our social media channels, on our website, and in our Sustainability Report.
 Examples of Allbirds marketing campaigns with a sustainability focus include labeling all products with their carbon footprint and freethefootprint.com.
 In 2020, we began labelling all of our products with their carbon footprint.
 We did this for two reasons: to hold ourselves accountable to reducing our impact over time and to help our customers make informed purchasing decisions with climate impacts in mind.
 Providing a product's planetary cost front and center empowers people to make intentional choices.
 According to a survey we conducted of 1,300 U.S. customers in 2020, 92% of our customers trust us to deliver reliable information, tools, and advice around sustainability.
 CG-EC-230a.2.
-Number of shipments Our global e-commerce shipments in 2021 were approximately 3.6 million.
-CG-EC-000.C Entity-defined measure of user activity CG-EC-000.A Data processing capacity, percentage outsourced 100% of our data processing is outsourced.
-CG-EC-000.B Number of (1) Tier 1 suppliers and (2) suppliers beyond Tier 1 1) We had 11 Tier 1 suppliers in 2021.
-2) We had 320 suppliers beyond Tier 1 in 2021.
-CG-AA-000.A
+SASB Activity Metrics Number of shipments Our global e-commerce shipments in 2021 were approximately 3.6 million.
+8 CG-EC-000.C Entity-defined measure of user activity In 2021, we fulfilled approximately 2.5 million orders globally.
+CG-EC-000.A Data processing capacity, percentage outsourced 100% of our data processing is outsourced.
+9 CG-EC-000.B Number of (1) Tier 1 suppliers and (2) suppliers beyond Tier 1 We had 11 Tier 1 suppliers in 2021.
+We had 320 suppliers beyond Tier 1 in 2021.10 CG-AA-000.A